Discover The Crawford Genealogical Center and Museum

 Mary Amanda Eloise Crawford, born on August 12, 1894, in Comal County, Texas, was the daughter of William Henry Crawford and Josephine Caroline (Carrie) Henderson Crawford.
 A brilliant academic, Eloise was fluent in Spanish and passionate about education.
 Her dedication to preserving family history and her substantial collection of heirlooms laid the foundation for the Crawford Family Historical Museum, ensuring the family's legacy would be cherished for generations.

-Roots in Hays County
+Roots in COMAL County

 Life on the Family Farm